Chris Andersen: Miami Heat (2013–2016)

 Before he was waived by the Nuggets, Miami Heat head coach Erik Spoelstra had repeatedly lobbied Pat Riley to acquire Andersen.

 On January 20, 2013, Andersen signed a 10-day contract with the Miami Heat.
 He was signed to a second 10-day contract on January 30, and signed for the remainder of the season on February 8, 2013.

-Andersen played in only 42 games during the 2012–13 season but still contributed to the Heat's success by putting up 4.9 points per game on 57.7 FG% and 4.1 rebounds in 14.9 minutes of play.
+Andersen played in only 42 games during the 2012–13 season but still contributed to the Heat's success by putting up 4.9 points per game, 4.1 rebounds, and 1 block on 57.7 FG% in 14.9 minutes of play.
 After he joined the Heat, his team went on a 27-game winning streak, overall going 37–3 in regular-season games in which Andersen played.
 Andersen also gained legions of fans inspired by his head-to-toe tattoos, Mohawk haircut, and trademark hustle.

 Andersen shot 15–15 in Games 1–5 against the Indiana Pacers in the Eastern Conference Finals, including a 7-for-7 performance in Game 1 that set a franchise playoff record, besting the 6-for-6 mark by Alonzo Mourning in 2007.
 Andersen was suspended for Game 6 of the 2013 Eastern Conference Finals without pay for committing a flagrant foul on Tyler Hansbrough in Game 5.

 At age 34, he reached the NBA Finals for the first time in his career.
 Against the San Antonio Spurs in the deciding Game 7 of the 2013 NBA Finals, Andersen recorded three points, four rebounds, and a block en route to his first NBA championship.
 With a field goal percentage of 80.7%, Andersen finished the 2013 NBA Playoffs with an NBA Playoffs record for the highest field goal percentage.

 On July 10, 2013, Andersen re-signed with the Miami Heat.
 He played 72 games during the 2013–14 regular season, averaging 6.6 points, 5.3 rebounds and 1.3 blocks per game.
 On May 26, 2014, before Game 4 of the Eastern Conference Finals, it was announced that Andersen would miss Game 4 and subsequently Game 5 due to an array of nagging aches and pains which he had been suffering for some time.
 Andersen returned for Game 6, recording 9 points and 10 rebounds as the Heat went on to advance to their fourth straight NBA Finals and Andersen's second.
 The Heat again faced the Spurs in the 2014 NBA Finals but were defeated in five games.

 On July 19, 2014, Andersen again re-signed with the Heat.
-Over the course of the 2014–15 regular season, Andersen started 20 games, the most in a single season of his career.
+Over the course of the 2014–15 regular season, Andersen started 20 games, the most in a single season of his career, averaging 5.3 points per game, 5.0 rebounds, and 1 block on 58.0 FG% in 18.9 minutes of play.